John Nevell: Admiral

 On 7 July 1693 he was promoted to the rank of Rear Admiral, and with his flag aboard the cruised the waters off Dunkirk with a small squadron.
 In December he headed south aboard the to join the Mediterranean Fleet under Sir Francis Wheler.
-Nevell survived the storm in the Strait of Gibraltar which led to the loss of Wheler and much of the squadron on 19 February 1694, collected the remnants and led them back to Cadiz.
+Nevell survived the storm in the Strait of Gibraltar which led to the loss of Wheler and much of the squadron on 19 February 1694, collected the remnants and led them back to Cádiz.
 Nevell had wanted to continue into the Mediterranean, but was overruled by Dutch admiral Callenburgh who had taken command on Wheler's death.
 He spent the next two years as second in command in the Mediterranean, first under Edward Russell, then under George Rooke.

-In October 1696 he was promoted to vice admiral and given command of the Mediterranean Fleet, sailing for Cadiz on 3 November in the with a fleet of fifteen men-of-war and many merchantmen.
+In October 1696 he was promoted to vice admiral and given command of the Mediterranean Fleet, sailing for Cádiz on 3 November in the with a fleet of fifteen men-of-war and many merchantmen.
 In December, news reached London of what John Charnock describes as "a project more piratical than national" on the part of the French.
 A fleet was being assembled under Bernard Desjean, Baron de Pointis to attack the Spanish West Indian trade.
 This would adversely affect British commercial interests too, so plans were put in place to stop it.

-On arrival at Cadiz, Nevell was ordered to sail for Madeira where he would rendezvous with a squadron under second-in-command George Mees before heading for the West Indies to intercept de Pointis.
+On arrival at Cádiz, Nevell was ordered to sail for Madeira where he would rendezvous with a squadron under second-in-command George Mees before heading for the West Indies to intercept de Pointis.
 The junction was made, and the combined fleet arrived in Barbados on 17 April before pushing on to reach Antigua on 3 May.
 Here, a council of war determined that their next destination should be Puerto Rico, but soon after news arrived that de Pointis had left Hispaniola with a fleet of 26 ships.
 Consequently, Nevell headed for Jamaica, both to take on fresh water and to defend it from possible attack.
 It was while off the eastern end of this island on 15 May that Nevell first heard of de Pointis' attack on Cartagena.